Optical Flow Algorithms Overview

 SparseOpticalFlowAlgorithm

 This algorithm computes the optical flow of objects in the scene.
-This approach tracks small edge-like features and estimates the full motion for these features.
+This approach tracks small edge-like features (named Connected Components - from Connected Components Labeling) in the 3D space (2D + time) and estimates the full motion for these features.
+Thus, we retrieve here a notion of spatio-temporal connectivity, like for the triplet-matching approach, except that here it concerns a whole cluster and not only a triplet of events.
 This algorithm runs flow estimation only on tracked features, which helps remaining efficient even on high event-rate scenes.
 However, it requires the presence of trackable features in the scene, and the tuning of the feature detection and tracking stage can be relatively complex.

 The complexity of the tuning can be seen in the variety of parameters: